Cartoon Buddy Club Publishing

 In 1779 he was to become Captain of HMS Hitchingbroke and became involved in an expedition to Nicaragua against the Spanish who had joined with France in support of the American Colonies.

-After a period of ill health, Nelson commanded HMS Albermarie in North America where here remained until the American victory, later he served aboard HMS Boreas in the West Indies wherehe attempted to supress trade with the new Americans free colonies.
+After a period of ill health, Nelson commanded HMS Albermarie in North America where here remained until the American victory, later he served aboard HMS Boreas in the West Indies where he attempted to suppress trade with the new Americans free colonies.
 At this time he married Francis Nesbit in 1787.

 Without a real war to fight, Horatio returned home and lived for five years in the English countryside supported by a half pay retainer payment from the British Navy.